 Schedule all your errands in one day to cut down on transportation costs.

-If you think you’ll be out for a while, consider bringing a packed lunch so you won’t have to spend extra by eating out.
+If you think you’ll be out for a while, consider bringing a packed lunch and a bottle of water so you won’t have to spend extra by buying lunch.

 Using credit cards can be risky and dangerous because you can end up in debt if you use credit cards too often and carelessly.